renatawong/quantum-bluestein/README.md

 # quantum-bluestein
-Implementation of a QFT for arbitrary size N
+Implementation of QFT for arbitrary size N